psalaberria002/jenkins-plugins-resolver/README.md

 # jpresolver

-This CLI allows to resolve transitive plugins dependencies from a list of plugins.
+This CLI allows to resolve transitive plugins dependencies from a project file.

 > **NOTE**: If there are incompatibilities between input and the computed output the tool will warn about it to fix it.